 The Roanoke Pinball Museum offers a wonderful mix of culture, education, and (mostly) downright fun.
 And spending time exploring the museum illustrates just how in-tune pinball has been with popular culture throughout the decades.

-The oldest machines in the place date back to the early 1930s, but they also have some modern machines as well.
+Some of the old fashioned machines in the place date back to the early 1930s, but they also have some modern machines as well.

 In total, there are over 60 pinball machines that can be played as many times as you want for the price of admission.
 Tickets for a 2-hour time slot are $12.50 for ages 11 and up, or $9 for ages 10 and under with a paying adult.